 NOTE: Managing Users via the config.ini - Users are no longer managed via the config.ini in any form.
-Users are now managed via a separate file with the .csf extension.
-For further information on this topic, refer to article ID FA176542 in the Knowledge Base at www.apc.com.
+Users are now managed via a separate file with the . csf extension. www.apc.com.

-Contents of the .ini file
+Contents of the .ini File

 The config.ini file you retrieve from a device contains the following: